20 edge hosting providers ranked by HRI™ in 2026. Rankings are never paid.

 The best edge hosting list is selected entirely by HRI, an independent algorithmic 0 to 100 rating that combines four equally-weighted components: customer trust signals from real reviews (25%), public profile completeness (25%), data freshness (25%), and infrastructure performance signals (25%).
 Brand awareness, marketing spend, and affiliate relationships are not inputs.

 Hosting companies cannot pay to appear or improve their position.
 Sponsorships and advertising are not scoring inputs.
-The same rules apply to every company in the directory of over 28,000 providers, from the largest hyperscalers to single-region indie hosts.
+The same rules apply to every company in the directory of over 30,000 providers, from the largest hyperscalers to single-region indie hosts.

 For the full breakdown of each scoring component and how it is calculated, see the HRI methodology page.

-No. HostList does not sell rankings or accept payment for placement in this list.
-Hosting companies cannot pay to appear here or improve their position.
+No. HostList does not sell rankings or accept payment for placement.
+Hosting companies cannot pay to appear in best edge hosting or improve their position.
 Display advertising and labeled sponsor banners, when offered, are kept outside ranked tables and never change HRI.

 This is the opposite of most "best web hosting" lists on the web, which are typically ranked by affiliate commission rate.
 Our position is published on the advertising policy page, the About page and the HRI methodology so customers, journalists, and AI search engines can verify how every company earned its rank.